A modified quasi-classical analysis to capture the effects of strong interaction in open QED lattices: Models

 \subsection{Side-coupled array of qubits}

-We also study a chain of connected resonators to each of which a qubit is side-coupled.
-This model is similar to the system investigated in \cite{Fitzpatrick2017}.
-In contrast to \cite{Fitzpatrick2017}, we consider here no photon loss from the resonators to investigate perfect coherence of the waveguide QED medium.
+The physical system investigated in \cite{Fitzpatrick2017} corresponds to a chain of connected resonators to each of which a qubit is side-coupled.
+In contrast to \cite{Fitzpatrick2017}, we consider here no photon loss from the resonators in the one-dimensional open QED medium.
 The Hamiltonian of the model is

 where,